-A steering group of professionals with experience and knowledge of both gangs and school operations was selected as the executive steering committee of the Gangs in Schools Task Force, and worked intensively through 2008.
-The task force released a comprehensive report in December 2008 that outlined findings and seven recommendations for legislative consideration.
-The task force continued to meet less frequently during 2009 to further investigate gang issues and possible solutions; much of the work of the task force during 2009 revolved around further refining the recommendations previously made to the Legislature and developing draft legislation.
+A steering group of professionals with experience and knowledge of both gangs and school operations was selected as the Executive Steering Committee of the Gangs in Schools Task Force, and worked intensively through 2010.
+Much of the work of the task force during 2010 revolved around further refining the recommendations previously made to the Legislature in the 2008 and 2009 reports.